New Moon on

 True anomaly ∠341.2°

-The true anomaly is ∠341.2°.
-At the beginning of the next synodic month the true anomaly is going to be ∠357°.
+The true anomaly of the Moon orbit is ∠341.2° and at the beginning of the next lunar synodic month the true anomaly is going to be ∠357°.

-11 days after point of apogee on 6 September 2020 at 06:31 in ♈ Aries.
-The lunar orbit is getting narrow, while the Moon is moving towards the Earth.
-It will keep this direction over the next day, until the Moon reaches the point of next perigee on 18 September 2020 at 13:44 in ♎ Libra.
+11 days since point of apogee on 6 September 2020 at 06:31 in ♈ Aries the lunar orbit is getting narrow while the Moon is moving towards the Earth.
+It will keep this direction over the next day until the Moon reaches the point of next perigee on 18 September 2020 at 13:44 in ♎ Libra.

 Distance to Moon 365 848 km